shzhe02/cornerboxes/content/misc/ollama-rocm-f42-kinoite.md

 ```

 Now, Ollama and Open WebUI should launch at boot time, and combined with Tailscale, you may now use Open WebUI across devices in your Tailnet right after powering on your system.

+**Edit**: Do note that your computer (that's running Ollama + Open WebUI) needs to be able to have network access at boot, which may not be trivial especially when using WiFi.
+In my case, using an ethernet connection seems to work just fine.